 The Picture Gallery

-Buckingham Palace’s garden has over 350 different species of wild flowers and The Garden Café is a surreal place to stop for a bite to eat.
-You can walk along the south side of the garden while soaking up the views of the west front of the Palace and the beautiful lake!
-The gardens really are something of an oasis in the middle of London and a lovely escape from the busy city.
+Buckingham Palace’s garden has over 350 different species of wild flowers, 30 species of bird and 150 mature trees.
+So, why not walk along the south side of the garden and soak up the views of the west front of the Palace and the beautiful lake!
+After that, pop by the Garden Café, a surreal place to stop for a bite to eat.